All Episodes

 And no, they will not.

-Give me a little break!
+Give me a little break.

 You make the decision if you're going to listen or repeat the lies of the devil, or you're going to buckle under and stay with me.

-Okay, so there he is, forward and backwards, he says, I'm selling your grief.
+And backwards, he says, I'm selling your grief.

-Excuse me, I'm selling your grief?
+Excuse me, I'm selling your grief.

 I'm selling your grief.

-Alright, let her rip.
+All right, let her rip.

 That's exactly what TV evangelists do.

-Unsealing, Augie!
+Unsealing, Yonkies.

 And here we have another one of Robert Tilton, and this occurred about two minutes later.